Seq # 185190030

 Imago

-Forewing ground colour greyish with many small, inconspicuous, whitish striae along the costa; some brown spots near the inner margin.
-Identification is difficult without knowledge of the larval hostplant, because of the close ressemblance with other Parornix species, without the study of its genitalia.
+The forewing ground colour is greyish with many small, inconspicuous, whitish striae along the costa; and some brown spots near the inner margin.
+Identification is difficult without knowledge of the larval hostplant, because of the close resemblance with other Parornix species, without the study of its genitalia.

 Museum specimens